-A child of the Midwest with roots in folk music, a teenage belter who left school to tour with Lonnie & the Lugnutz, and later a veteran of the Los Angeles music scene, Lorraine Devon Wilke has virtually underscored her life with music.
+A LITTLE HISTORY: A child of the Midwest with roots in folk music, a teenage belter who left college to tour with Lonnie & the Lugnutz, and later a veteran of the 1980’s music scene in LA, Devon Wilke has virtually underscored her life with music.

-It was Los Angeles where she first gained notice as an up-and-coming singer/songwriter to watch when her original band, DEVON.
-The “new wave/soul” band built a loyal following during the height of the 80s, playing the famed circuit from Madame Wong’s and FM Station to The Lingerie, Sasch, and The Palace.
-This was the memorable era of big hair, leather and lace, wild, raucous performances, and the sense of being part of a new movement: the MTV era, with its requisite clanging guitars, reedy keyboards, big hair, and outrageous costumes.
+It was in Los Angeles where she first gained notice as a singer and songwriter with her original band, DEVON.
+The “new wave/soul” band built a loyal following during the height of the 80s, playing the famed circuit from Madame Wong’s and FM Station, to The Lingerie, Sasch, and The Palace.
+This was the memorable era of big hair, leather and lace, wild, raucous performances, and the sense of being part of a new movement: the MTV era, with its requisite clanging guitars, reedy keyboards, and outrageous costumes.
 Writing, recording, and performing songs that were a distinctive mix of New Wave rock and soul, DEVON was an industry and club favorite, garnering regional and international recognition while working with such respected producers as the late Bob Shad of Mercury and Mainstream Records, Australian hitmaker Brian Cadd, and rock veterans Bob DeStocki and Craig Krampf, to name a few.

-By the late-80s, Devon Wilke was collaborating with Rod Stewart vets, Kevin Savigar and Jim Cregan, in a project called THIRD PERSON, during which time she worked with some of rock music’s best.
+By the late 80s, Devon Wilke was collaborating with Rod Stewart vets, Kevin Savigar and Jim Cregan, in a project called THIRD PERSON, during which time she worked with some of rock music’s best.
 Co-writing and recording songs that have appeared in numerous film soundtracks and performed around the world, she’s updated a few from this catalogue for her most recent project, Sixth & Third, including “Tender Mercy,” (CLICK to hear in its original recording).

 It was also during this time that Devon Wilke became a favorite session vocalist for production and publishing companies, cutting tracks for countless songwriters and jingle producers.
-Her vocals have been featured in commercials, industrials, television promos, film soundtracks, and TV theme songs.
+Her vocals have been featured in commercials and industrials, television promos, film soundtracks, and TV theme songs.

 With her music attracting the attention of filmmakers, she widened her focus to include screenwriting.
-One of her features, co-written with filmmaker Patricia Royce, To Cross the Rubicon, was produced by Seattle’s The Lensman Company, and featured both her songs and her performance, opening myriad new doors along her career path.
+One of her features, co-written with filmmaker Patricia Royce, To Cross the Rubicon, was produced by Seattle’s The Lensman Company, opening myriad new doors along her career path.
 The video below is a montage of scenes from the film soundtracked by her onscreen performance of “I Surrender.”

-More recent songwriting and recording forays have taken her from Los Angeles to Chicago to San Diego, while her latest performing assemblage is Sixth & 3rd, a project spearheaded by her brother, acclaimed actor, Tom Amandes.
-With her nephew Ben Amandes on cello, guitar, and cajon, along with bassist/guitarist, Jeff Brown (a veteran member of earlier DEVON days), his son, Jeffrey Brown, on drums, and bassist, Erik Krogh (from the earliest days… Lonnie & the Lugnutz), the group pops up whenever everyone’s in town—which isn’t often enough—but when it does, it’s always a grand occasion.
-Keep an eye on the “What’s the Latest?” page for future announcements.
+More recent songwriting and recording forays have taken her from Los Angeles to Chicago to San Diego, while her latest performing assemblage is Sixth & Third, a project spearheaded by her brother, acclaimed actor, Tom Amandes.
+With her nephew Ben Amandes on cello and guitar, along with bassist/guitarist, Jeff Brown (a veteran member of earlier DEVON days), his son, Jeffrey Brown, on drums, and bassist, Erik Krogh (from the earliest days… Lonnie & the Lugnutz), the group pops up whenever everyone’s in town—which isn’t often enough—but when it does, it’s always a grand occasion.